 The invocations of the Abstract Model Interface can be mediated to a remote process using a middleware.
-If the actual model implementation, as shown in Process 2, cannot directly support the Abstract Model, a Model Adapter is needed to translate the invocations of the Abstract Model to the invocations of the Model Implementation (Figure 3).
+If the actual model implementation, as shown in Process 2, cannot directly support the Abstract Model, a Model Adapter is needed to translate the invocations of the Abstract Model to the invocations of the Model Implementation.
 In this setting, therefore, the Simulator and the Model Implementation remain unchanged.
 The Model Proxy and the Model Adapter need to be developed only once for a given simulation engine.
-The simulator can then simulate any implementation of the Abstract Model, and all models specified for the simulation engine can be represented as implementations of the Abstract Models.
+Afterwards, the simulator can simulate any implementation of the Abstract Model, and all models specified for the simulation engine can be represented as implementations of the Abstract Models.